-In this tutorial, we will discuss what is Prototype Model, and where and when to use it, we will also discuss some advantages and disadvantages of the Prototype Model
+In this tutorial, we will discuss what is Prototype Model, where, and when to use it, we will also discuss some advantages and disadvantages of the Prototype Model

 In this model we just discuss the process, as development and testing, designing all the phases are included in it.
 It’s a step to take one by one for complete and accurate software development.

-In the Prototype model we just create software and handed over to the customer for any correction and any changes he needed, and if he wants either change he sends it back to the company, and company changes according to his requirement and if he is satisfied with the software then company process the further steps and develop the software completely and then handed over to the customer.
+In the Prototype model we just create software and handed over to the customer for any corrections and any changes he needed, and if he wants either changes he sends it back to the company, and the company changes according to his requirement, and if he is satisfied with the software then company process the further steps and develop the software completely and then handed over to the customer.

 When is the Prototype Model used?